vixvarga/2014-07-10-epl/lessons/swc-librarians/report-data.md

 Eventually, we will get to the point where can know how many holds there are on Ender's Game.

+Here is the data of the above spreadsheet exported as [CSV file](../../data/librarians/simple.csv).

     List Titles with Holds,,,,,,,,
     Holds,Title,Author,Hold Created Date,Hold Placed Lib,Item Library,Pickup Library,Item Type,Availability
     1,RED 2,Malkovich, John,2014-05-14 0:00,EPLWMC,EPLLHL,EPLRIV,DVD7,Not Available